cassiomolin/cassiomolin.github.io/pages/about.md

 permalink: /about/
 ---

-I am Cassio Mazzochi Molin and I have been a software engineer for over 10 years, currently focused in financial services.
-I live in Dublin, Republic of Ireland.
+Hey!
+I'm Cassio Mazzochi Molin and this is my coding blog.

+I'm a software engineer with over ten years of experience in analysis, architecture and software development.
+I'm familiar with agile methodologies and I have the expertise to design, implement, test and deploy web applications in Java and JavaScript with React.

+My skills include:

+- Strong understanding of the REST architectural style with HTTP, microservices and containers with Docker.
+- Experience with relational databases.
+- Solid background in systems architecture definition, best practices of software development, design patterns and testing.

-I am active on [Stack Overflow][stackoverflow] and some posts you will find here are based on my Stack Overflow [answers][stackoverflow.answers].
+I'm active on [Stack Overflow][stackoverflow] and some posts you will find here are based on my Stack Overflow [answers][stackoverflow.answers].
 I frequently find myself answering about REST, HTTP, API design and Java in general.

 If you would like to check my professional experience, please have a look at [CV][cv].
 In case you would like to get in touch for any reason, feel free to [drop me a message][contact].<br>